Sign In / Sign Out

 The ASU PREP year begins July 1 and runs through the following June (12 months).

 Application acceptance begins January 1 each year.
 Completed applications are reviewed upon receipt.
 The application deadline is March 31 each year.
 Submit the following to firstname.lastname@example.org

-Graduate Education domestic admissions application fee will be waived for PREP scholars applying to an ASU graduate program.
-There are two ways to facilitate the admissions application fee payment:
+The domestic graduate university application fee is waived for PREP scholars applying to an ASU graduate program.

 Dr. Brenda G. Hogue